FaFa-02/BSc-CS-Final-Year-Project/Diary.md

 Completed both the Simple Linear Regression and Multiple Linear Regression subsections in the theory section.
 I have added theoretical explanations as well as formal mathematical definition with equations.
 Will start work on new chapter of Ridge Regression.

 05/12/2023
 Report Progress (Ridge Regression)

 I've done a large amount of research on both multicollinearity and Ridge Regression, have also started the Ridge Regression chapter of the report.
 For the Ridge Regression chapter, I have decided to break it down into two parts: the first being the issue of multicollinearity and then how Ridge Regression proposes to fix them.
 I have finished writing the part on multicollinearity and how this affects linear regression models and have gotten started on writing how Ridge Regression solves the issues created.

+05/12/2023
+Report Progress (Ridge Regression)

+Finished all the draft sections related to  in the report.
+It is still possible that I come back later and talk about how to mathematically minimize the cost functions if I have the time.
+Now I will go back to writing the code for the actual program to work, I need to finish implementing the Ridge Regression class and also import the datasets.